vectos/vectos-site-astro/src/content/blog/mycelium-v2-series-overview.md

 ```

 - **Edge Peripherals**: Low-power ESP32 peripherals with sensors for soil
   moisture, light, humidity, and battery monitoring.
-Next to it we would like to
+In addition, we would like to
   install a pump which could automatically water your plants
 - **Central Hub**: Rust-based coordinator that manages sensor communication and
   data synchronization